AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-4-writeup.md

 #### Protection

 Threat 4 from phase three was dealt with using a Diffie Hellman exchange.
 This exchange is signed in the case of a file server.
-To protect against this threat we will use a signed Diffie Hellman exhange for all communication between a both file and group servers and a Client.
+To protect against this threat we will use a signed Diffie Hellman exchange for all communication between a both file and group servers and a Client.
 The following is how this exchange works.

 * Bob picks random value a.
 * **B** -> **S**: `(g^a) mod q`